gideonabe/news_today/README.md

 # NewsToday

-NewsToday is a modern, responsive news website built with **Next.js 13**, **React**, and **Tailwind CSS**.
+NewsToday is a modern, responsive news website built with **Next.js 13**, **React**, **Redux**, and **Tailwind CSS**.
 It features a dynamic navbar, dark/light mode toggle, mobile-friendly design, and a clean, user-friendly interface for browsing news across multiple categories.
+News are fetched through google news api endpoint based on different categories and search queries.

 ---